edxu96/CoeffMatrix/README.md

 (mat_coeff, mat_a_cal) = updateRow(add = 1, mat_coeff = mat_coeff, num_m = 3, num_n = 12,
     mat_a = mat_a, vec_i_x = [1 2 3], vec_j_x = collect(1: 1: 11), vec_j_a = collect(1: 1: 11) .+ 1)
 ```
-which is the matrix form of the following constraint
+which is the matrix form of the following constraint:
 ```Julia
 @constraint(model, - sum(mat_a[i, 1] * x[i, 1] for i = 1: 3) - sum((x[i,t] - x[i, t-1]) * mat_a[i, t]
 	for i = 1: 3, t = 2: 12) == 0)